dvorins/samdvorinlastfmapi/README.md

 - If the artist name you put in is not in the database, one of a random name from the names.json file will be chosen

--the app will not work into a filepath has been given for the csv
+-the app will not work until a filepath has been given for the csv